VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Indexed-Search/search/faceted-search.md

 There are two facet types (aggregation types) that are supported for configuration:

-+ Attribute facet: Displays and enables using all or selected values of the selected property for facet filters, e.g `color: Red(1), Blue(22)`, etc.
+* **Attribute facet**: Displays and enables using all or selected values of the selected property for facet filters, e.g `color: Red(1), Blue(22)`, etc.

-+ Range facet: Enables aggregating facet counts across ranges of values.
+* **Range facet**: Enables aggregating facet counts across ranges of values.
 This type is applicable to the date, time, datetime, number, and money type fields.